Light rail in North America: Second generation

+The San Diego Trolley was the first of the second-generation systems, and is the fifth-busiest light rail system in North America.

 The remaining examples are all second-generation light rail and streetcar systems.
 San Diego built what is considered the first newly constructed light rail system in the United States which was opened in 1981.
 Streetcar service in the city had ended in 1949, and planning for a new rapid transit system was undertaken in 1966.
 Light rail was chosen for several reasons, including its ability to travel at high speed for long distances, power cost compared to full heavy rail rapid transit, ability to utilize at-grade construction, minimizing of operating deficit, and expediency of construction.
 The first right of way was acquired from Southern Pacific railroad in 1978, and many features of the system were added incrementally.
-The system today features over 50 mi of service routes and is undergoing expansion As of 2019.
+As of 2019, the system features over 50 mi of service routes and is undergoing expansion.

 In the 1980s, this system was followed by new light rail installations in Buffalo, Portland, Sacramento, and San Jose.
 Many new systems followed in the 1990s, and approximately 20 more new light rail and streetcar systems have followed since 2000.